g-but/botsmann/README.md

-# Botsmann - AI Bot Platform
+# Botsmann - AI Bot Suite

 ## Overview

-Botsmann is a platform for creating, showcasing, and managing AI bots built with the OpenAI API.
-Each bot provides specialized functionality through a custom web interface that connects to a ChatGPT-powered backend.
+A modern, futuristic AI-powered bot platform featuring intelligent assistants for legal, language learning, research, and more.
+Built with Next.js 14, featuring a cutting-edge design with gradient backgrounds, glassmorphism effects, and smooth animations.

 ## Architecture